 Getting out for New Year’s Eve can become one of the priciest dates of the year—especially if you have to pony up for a babysitter.
-But this year, Grand Park (most well-known for its food truck gatherings, lunchtime yoga sessions and summertime concerts) promises to be one of the most family-friendly—and affordable—NYE destinations in the city for the second NYE in a row.
-Flanked by the LA Music Center and City Hall, every inch of this three-block greenspace will be covered in culture, including City Hall, which will be used as a 22-story canvas for projections of photo-booth pics taken onsite, 3-D projections and a countdown.
-Crowds will rock steady to a soundtrack of DJ-driven tunes, and count down with a new, interactive countdown, featuring 3-D digital video mapping on two sides of City Hall.
-After an overwhelmingly succesful turnout at its inuagural night, the event has expanded to include nearby city streets, with enough space to accommodate 50,000 people.
+But this year, Grand Park (most well-known for its food truck gatherings, lunchtime yoga sessions and summertime concerts) promises to be one of the most family-friendly—and affordable—NYE destinations in the city for the third year in a row.
+Flanked by the Music Center and City Hall, every inch of this three-block greenspace will be covered in culture, including City Hall, which will be used as a 22-story canvas for projections of photo-booth pics taken onsite, 3-D projections and a countdown.
+Crowds will rock steady to a soundtrack of DJ-driven tunes and live bands, and count down with a new, interactive countdown, featuring 3-D digital video mapping on two sides of City Hall.
+After an overwhelmingly succesful turnout at its inuagural night, the event was expanded to include nearby city streets, with enough space to accommodate 50,000 people.

 RECOMMENDED: New Year's Eve parties in Los Angeles